County of Maricopa

 Maricopa County regulations are compliant with its Arizona Pollutant Discharge and Elimination System (AZPDES) permit requirements for the county's municipal separate storm sewer system (MS4).

-Maricopa County is designated as a small MS4 and must obtain stormwater discharge permit coverage under Phase II Small MS4 General Permit AZG2016-002 found here.
+Maricopa County is designated as a small MS4 and must obtain stormwater discharge permit coverage under the County of Maricopa Phase II Small MS4 General Permit AZG2016-002.

-To meet the minimum requirements of the Phase II permit, the Maricopa County Stormwater Quality Management and Discharge Control Regulation found here.
+To meet the minimum requirements of the Phase II permit, be aware of the Maricopa County Stormwater Quality Management and Discharge Control Regulations.
 This regulation prohibits non-stormwater discharges and illicit connections to the County's MS4.
 Runoff from construction sites, as well as long-term, permanent runoff control is also regulated by the County.